MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcribboncategory-class.md

 ```

 ### Parameters
- [in] *arCollapseOrder*
+*arCollapseOrder*<br/>
- Specifies the collapse order.
+[in] Specifies the collapse order.
 The array contains zero-based indexes of ribbon panels.

 ### Remarks
  The library defines the collapse order.
 However, you can customize this behavior by providing the category with the list of indexes that specifies the collapse order.